glennblock/extensions/attachment.md

 ## Sending attachments
 A client MAY send a request that contains attachments using the media type "multipart/form-data".
 The request contains the data for the write template as well as attachments.

-### Parts
+### Attachment Body Parts
-* Items with _attachment_ fields in the data element MAY have a corresponding part.
+* Items with _attachment_ fields in the data element MAY have a corresponding body part in the multipart request.
-* If there is a corresponding part, then it MUST match the name of a data element in the template.
+* For the part to be corresponding, it MUST match the name of a data element in the template.
 ** If a server receives a request with a part that does not match the data element, it MAY ignore the attachment.

 ### Example
-Below you can can see the request contains a write template with contact information.
-The template contains an avatar _attachment_ item with the value of the attachment being 'jdoe'.
-There is an additional part which contains the avatar image which has a _name_ of 'avatar' and a filename of "jdoe.jpg".
+Below you can can see the request contains three body parts.
+The first two contain textual information for full-name and email, while the third is an attachment containing the avatar.
 ```
 content-type: multipart/form-data, boundary=AaB03x